Is Food Running Your Life?

 While there is no quick fix to an eating issue, with commitment, a willingness to change and a trained therapist, you can get better in touch with your body and learn how to eat in a way that works for you.
 Your therapist can give you practical strategies and tools to help handle emotional upsets so that you don’t reach for food as comfort.
 With the right guidance, it is entirely possible to heal your relationship with food, stop obsessing and find a new sense of freedom.

 But, you still may have questions or concerns…

 I think that therapy could help, but I’m concerned about costs.

 This is your life and wellbeing.
 Addressing your eating issues now may prevent a host of life-long problems and patterns from occurring as you continue into adulthood.
 Your relationship with food affects your mind, body and spirit.
 Ask yourself how much you really value yourself – if you’re worth it.
 Right now you are likely not treating yourself or your body like you are.
 Investing in therapy is the first step to breaking that pattern.
 It may be the best and most sustainable decision you ever make.

 Many people come to BPS having worked with other therapists who were not trained to work specifically with young adult eating issues or who they couldn’t relate with – which is a waste of time and money.
-At BPS, we’ll conduct an initial assessment and match you with a therapist who is trained and experienced to work with young adults with eating issues and whose personality is a good match for yours.
+At BPS, we’ll conduct a referral assessment and match you with a therapist who is trained and experienced to work with young adults with eating issues and whose personality is a good match for yours.
 Once you find that good match, making a commitment to yourself may be one of the most valuable investments there is.
 Imagine feeling and functioning better on a regular basis – now and in the long-term – and ask yourself what that’s worth.